CWempe/rest2influxdb/README.md

 # (un)known Issues

-RRD compresses data, so the further you go into the past the bigger gaps you get between to data points.
+RRD compresses data, so the further you go into the past the bigger gaps you get between two data points.

 see: https://github.com/openhab/openhab1-addons/wiki/rrd4j-persistence